EvgeniiaS/Causal-Identification-Framework/README.md

 Both BSTS (with weekly + annual `bsts` state space) and Prophet (with `yearly_seasonality=True`) are properly configured.
 The flat counterfactual is not a configuration problem — it is a fundamental limitation of parametric seasonal models for short-duration events.

-**Level 2.5 — Prophet with regressors:** Prophet supports adding donor channels as regressors via `add_regressor()`.
-This is more principled than standalone Prophet — organic donor values in the post-period push the counterfactual up, partially capturing the BF organic demand spike.
-However it uses a static linear coefficient (no non-negativity or sum-to-1 constraints), lacks Bayesian variable selection, and answers 'controlling for organic search, what is the PS lift?' rather than 'what would PS have been on organic demand alone?' — a weaker incrementality claim.

 **Level 3 robustness:** SC donors (Organic Search, Direct, Referral, Social) all share the +0.4%/day trend shift.
 Their co-movement with PS in the SC pre-period (r=0.69-0.83) already